Beniamino92/mvHMM/HMM-napupil/README.md

-# HMM-napupil
+# HMM-NA-pupil-IAPS-oddball

-`/HMM-napupil/` contains the stan software (as well as R utilities) to model pupil and norepinephrine (NA) measurements using a Bayesian hidden Markov model (HMM) as detailed in Bang et. al (2023), "Noradrenaline tracks emotional modulation of attention in human amygdala", published in Current Biology.
+`/HMM-NA-pupil-IAPS-oddball/` contains the stan software (as well as R utilities) to model pupil and norepinephrine (NA) measurements using a Bayesian hidden Markov model (HMM) as detailed in Bang et. al (2023), "Noradrenaline tracks emotional modulation of attention in human amygdala", published in Current Biology.

 ## Overview